PhilippeItsMe/ci-portfoli02-js/README.md

     <li>Thanks to my mentor Steven for this great support</li>
     <li>Thanks to the Code Institute Slack Community for their great support</li>
 </ul>

+The images have been taken form website without permission.
+Therefore, the website should not go public.